arthurmaffre/CV/README.md

-# CV
+# Providing my curriculum on GitHub.

-This repository provides my current curriculum.
+I'm providing my curriculum in the following PDF file.